 This was a great success story for Microsoft until she started speaking against the communist party as we examined here.

 So what made her successful?
-Since she’s only fluent in Chinese, we couldn’t complete a detailed analysis abut her.
+Since she’s only fluent in Chinese, we couldn’t complete a detailed analysis of her capabilities.
 However, these are her frequently discussed abilities:

 - Fluid, natural like speech enabled by text mining: As any one who frequently interacts with bots can tell you, it is rare to find a natural sounding bot.
 Microsoft team had to achieve this in Mandarin which is more difficult to tackle than English because meaning in Chinese is more often implied by nuance and context versus grammatical structure.
 To address this, Microsoft team indexed over 7 million public conversations on the web.